 If schools can accurately establish a learner’s level of proficiency in English as well as gain some understanding of their cognitive skills and proficiency in other languages, during initial and on-going assessment, then they are better able to determine the length and type of support required to meet the learner’s language development needs.

-Each learner brings with them a distinct skill-set.
-The subjects they already have a flair for, their cognitive skills and their fluency in their home language all play a significant part, but proficiency in English remains the clearest determinant of attainment.
+Each learner brings with them a distinct skill set.
+The subjects they already have a flair for, their cognitive skills and their fluency in all languages they use all play a significant part, but proficiency in English remains the clearest determinant of attainment.

 When conducting initial assessment of pupils’ proficiency in English, it can be beneficial for schools to take the following suggestions into account: